zikula/core/UPGRADE-1.4.md

     refactor.php zk:migrate_resource --dir=module/MyModule

+The old locations continue to work.

 Controller Methods
 ------------------

-All public controller methods meant to be accessible from the browser must now be suffixed with `Action`, so `public function view()` should now read `public function viewAction()`
+All public controller methods meant to be accessible from the browser should now be suffixed with `Action`, so `public function view()` should now read `public function viewAction()`

 There is a script to automate this change:

     refactor.php zk:migrate_resource --dir=module/MyModule/Controller

+Old method names will continue to work.

 Service Manager
 ---------------